 Make sure that the interface has been generated.
 If the library has been generated as a shared library, make sure that it can be found in the corresponding path (i.e. LD_LIBRARY_PATH in Linux/MacOS) before running MATLAB/Octave.

-/matlab/testfunctions subfolder, which includes a selection of standard test functions for nonlinear optimization:
+/matlab/testfunctions subfolder, which includes a selection of standard test functions for nonlinear optimization.
+By default, the test run these functions:

 demo_rembo evaluates the REMBO (Random EMbedding Bayesian Optimization) algorithm for optimization in very high dimensions.
 The idea is that Bayesian optimization can be used very high dimensions provided that the effective dimension is embedded in a lower space, by using random projections.